philips-labs/kafka-on-hsdp/README.md

 # Kafka on HSDP
-This Terraform root module demonstrates usage of a Kafka Cluster provisioned Container Host.
+This Terraform root module demonstrates usage of a Kafka Cluster provisioned on Container Host.
 We also spin up a Kafdrop instance as an example app hosted on Cloud foundry

 >**NOTE**: authentication/authorization is mTLS-SSL. you will need to create you own certificates.